jinjilynn/dva-react-hook/README.md

 ### `useModel`
 You can use useModel hook to inject a model state into a component.
 The only argument to the useModel() Hook is state path.
-It returns a pair of values: an object、a function that updates the model state and causes an update of the corresponding component、a function that updates the model and does not cause an update of the corresponding component
+It returns a pair of values: an object and a function that updates the model state.

-The object returned has a getter named value, value returns the current model state defined by the path.
+1. The object returned has a getter named value, value returns the current model state defined by the path.
 You can take the value when you define it, or take the value until you use it.
 The difference is that when you take the second action, you will get the updated value synchronously before the component re-renders.
 It is not recommended to do this unless it is absolutely necessary.
+2. The function returned can be passed in the second argument(optional) of type boolean, if the parameter is true then it will not cause the corresponding component to be updated.

 ```javascript